qri-io/website/content/docs/tutorials/cli_quickstart.md

   title: created dataset
 ```

-We did not have a message when we used `qri new`, we only had a title: 'created dataset'.
+We did not have a message when we used `qri save`, we only had a title: 'created dataset'.

 Cool!
 So you just explored the dataset using a dataset reference with a dataset hash.